Piamsuk-Kongmaha/CodeGrinding/README.md

 Here’s a brief list of contests that stand out to me:

-- **IOI (International Olympiad in Informatics)**: The IOI is one of the most prestigious competitive programming contests worldwide.
-It was a significant milestone in my coding journey.
-The problems at IOI pushed me to think deeply and apply my knowledge of algorithms and data structures in ways I had never done before.
-Participating in IOI taught me how to approach complex problems methodically and work under pressure.
+- **Junior Dev Contest**: The Junior Dev Contest was an early milestone in my coding journey.
+It helped me understand the foundational principles of competitive programming and set the stage for more advanced challenges.
+The problems tested not only my algorithmic knowledge but also my ability to handle challenges in a limited amount of time.
+It was an incredible starting point for me, and I’m proud of the progress I’ve made since.

 - **Codeforces Rounds**: Codeforces has always been a favorite of mine due to the variety of problems it offers and its highly competitive nature.
 The fast-paced rounds forced me to think quickly and efficiently.
 I’ve learned to tackle problems with greater confidence and speed as I participated in more and more rounds.